Warner Project News

 Bagley Bridge to Exit 8

 To extend the rail trail toward the village required gaining access to land that was in 2014 owned by New Hampshire Department of Transportation.
 It was purchased by NHDOT as part of the construction of I-89.
 The Friends of the Concord-Lake Sunapee Rail Trail worked with the Town of Warner to petition NHDOT and the Federal Highway Administration to declare the land surplus.
 This process concluded successfully in 2021 and once the land was in town ownership FCLSRT requested an easement from the town over the portion of the land that had the railroad grade.
 That request was granted.
 We now have the opportunity to develop another half mile of trail that leads to a beautiful view of the Warner River near I-89 Exit 8.
 We applied two years in a row for Recreational Trails Program funding and were not successful in getting the grant as these are very competitive and they prefer projects that complete connections.
 In 2023 we applied to Merrimack County for funding through a one time ARPA (American Rescue Plan Act) funded grant program.
 We received notice on 9/1/2023 we were awarded $74,311 for this project.
 This project leads up to the larger Exit 8 Project that will get the trail to the village.
-We will do what preparation work we can with volunteers and and work on this in the fall of 2023.
+We will do what preparation work we can with volunteers and complete this work as soon as possible.
 People getting on I-89 at Exit 8 will see this project to the right of the highway between Exit 8 and Bagley Field.

 The Exit 8 Project